 Does a thicker (lower gauge) mean a better quality kitchen sink?

 No, not necessarily.
 There is inherent better quality in the noise damping and structural integrity of the sink, however there are many other features which are probably more important in assessing the quality of a sink like finish, straightness and consistency.
+A stronger kitchen sink may also necessitate a better drainage system, as it can help prevent any leaks or clogs.
+Nevertheless, it could be smart to get a drain cleaning service for regular sink maintenance, just so that you can improve functionality and increase the lifespan of your kitchen sink system.

 Is thicker always better?